 - Open Access materials (journal articles and books)

 - Free online that you can link to

 Materials NOT O.K. to include in your O.E.R.:

 How is the end result called an O.E.R.?

-Even though not every material you assign in the course will fit the definition of O.E.R., what makes you be able to call your overall end-product an O.E.R.?
+Even though not every material you assign will fit the definition of an open educational resource, what makes you be able to call your overall course site an O.E.R.?

 - You will make the overall site available to the public and you will select a Creative Commons license that permits others to adapt your work

 - Course content developed by you (which can include homework assignments, lecture slides, etc.) is original content that you will share under a Creative Commons license

 - Your site will be following best practices outlined in the Fellowship with respect to intellectual property, etc. For example, we will review how to incorporate images that are in the public domain or Creative Commons licensed, to reinforce a culture of sharing and adapting

 Open pedagogy seeks to extend the idea of openness, access, and equity beyond selection of course materials and into teaching and learning practices.